tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

                            <--------               Record 5
                                                     ACK [2]
 ~~~
-{: #dtls-msg-loss title="Example DTLS exchange illustrating message loss"}
+{: #dtls-msg-loss title="Example DTLS Exchange Illustrating Message Loss"}

 ## Epoch Values and Rekeying {#dtls-epoch}

 A recipient of a DTLS message needs to select the correct keying material
 in order to process an incoming message.
 With the possibility of message
- loss and re-ordering, an identifier is needed to determine which cipher state
+ loss and reordering, an identifier is needed to determine which cipher state
 has been used to protect the record payload.
 The epoch value fulfills this
 role in DTLS.
-In addition to the TLS 1.3-defined key derivation steps, see
+In addition to the TLS 1.3-defined key derivation steps (see
-Section 7 of {{!TLS13}}, a sender may want to rekey at any time during
+Section 7 of {{!TLS13}}), a sender may want to rekey at any time during
 the lifetime of the connection.
 It therefore needs to indicate that it is
 updating its sending cryptographic keys.

 This version of DTLS assigns dedicated epoch values to messages in the
 protocol exchange to allow identification of the correct cipher state:

-   * epoch value (0) is used with unencrypted messages.
+   * Epoch value (0) is used with unencrypted messages.
 There are
      three unencrypted messages in DTLS, namely ClientHello, ServerHello,
      and HelloRetryRequest.
-   * epoch value (1) is used for messages protected using keys derived
+   * Epoch value (1) is used for messages protected using keys derived
      from client_early_traffic_secret.
-Note this epoch is skipped if
+Note that this epoch is skipped if
      the client does not offer early data.
-   * epoch value (2) is used for messages protected using keys derived
+   * Epoch value (2) is used for messages protected using keys derived
      from \[sender]_handshake_traffic_secret.
 Messages transmitted during
      the initial handshake, such as EncryptedExtensions,
-     CertificateRequest, Certificate, CertificateVerify, and Finished
+     CertificateRequest, Certificate, CertificateVerify, and Finished,
      belong to this category.
-Note, however, post-handshake are
+Note, however, that post-handshake messages are
      protected under the appropriate application traffic key and are not included in this category.
-   * epoch value (3) is used for payloads protected using keys derived
+   * Epoch value (3) is used for payloads protected using keys derived
      from the initial \[sender\]_application_traffic_secret_0.
 This may include
      handshake messages, such as post-handshake messages (e.g., a
      NewSessionTicket message).
-   * epoch value (4 to 2^16-1) is used for payloads protected using keys from
+   * Epoch values (4 to 2^16-1) are used for payloads protected using keys from
      the \[sender\]_application_traffic_secret_N (N>0).

-Using these reserved epoch values a receiver knows what cipher state
+Using these reserved epoch values, a receiver knows what cipher state
 has been used to encrypt and integrity protect a
 message.
 Implementations that receive a record with an epoch value
 for which no corresponding cipher state can be determined SHOULD